infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 ## CustomMeta class

-Those ACF goodies in Eightshift dev kit I talked about earlier?
+Those ACF goodies in Eightshift Development kit I talked about earlier?
 Let me introduce you to one of them.
 We have a WP CLI command which we can use to generate a CustomMeta class where we can add our field groups.
 The command is `wp boilerplate create_acf_meta`.
 This command has one required parameter, and that is `name`.
 To create a class that we will use for registering our custom fields, we'll use the following command:

 ```bash
 wp boilerplate create_acf_meta --name=intro